 These trails encompass a remarkably wild area in the midst of one of the most developed parts of Westford.
 The industry along Lyberty Way was built in 1982, and much of the commercial development along Route 110 was from that time period.
-The views vary from just woods, to wide floodplains, to narrow brook channels.
+The views vary from woods and eskers, to wide floodplains, to narrow brook channels.

 There are many side trails to local businesses, indicating frequent use of the main trails on both sides of Vine Brook.
 Please be respectful of these neighbors so the entire trail system may continue to be used by employees and visitors.

 The western trailhead was established in 2019 at the Sugar Maple Lane development off Powers Road.
 Park in the four spots close to Powers Road, and find the trailhead 100 feet in on the right.
 This development resulted in the Trust acquiring the adjacent parcel to the south on Powers Road.
 Abutting the Trust’s Heald parcel (where “Vine Brook” appears on the map), it ensures that this wetland is protected from industrial harm.

 Your only dry option is to keep to the left of Vine Brook.
 It is worth a look at the site of the phantom bridge.The central section, on the right bank of the brook, travels at the base and along the ridge of an esker, one of many in Westford.
 Eskers are the remains of streams that ran beneath glaciers.
 When the ice finally retreated, sand and gravel was left as winding ridges, usually 10-30 feet tall.
 The high point of this esker is indeed 30 feet above Vine Brook.
 Due to their nature, any rocks you find are likely to be rounded, even on the ridge.